 Debenhams PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Debenhams.

-There are many examples of Debenhams mis-selling PPI, some customers were not even made aware by Debenhams that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not informed by Debenhams that it was optional.
+There are many examples of Debenhams mis-selling PPI, some customers were not even made aware by Debenhams that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not told by Debenhams that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Debenhams, and this was not disclosed to you at the point of sale, then you would be due compensation from Debenhams.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Debenhams, and this was not revealed to you at the point of sale, then you would be due compensation from Debenhams.